The Longevity Den

 "It's not that Ikarians try to live longer.
 It's that their way of life happens to produce longevity as a side effect." — Dan Buettner, Blue Zones researcher and author

-The Ikarian Table Photo: Unsplash
+The Ikarian Table

 Ikarian Longevity Kitchen

-These dishes are not health food in the modern sense — low-calorie, macro-tracked, optimised.
-They are food in the oldest sense: whole ingredients, slow preparation, eaten with people you love.
-Each one reflects the dietary patterns researchers have identified as central to Ikarian longevity.
-Make them with good olive oil.
-Take your time.
+Three recipes from the island that lives longest.
+Not health food in the modern sense — food in the oldest sense: whole ingredients, slow preparation, eaten with people you love.

 Recipe 01 · Main